-George kicked off 2020 by legally acquiring a massive, freshly discovered, coprolite from an intermediary agent that works closely with ranchers in S. Dakota and Montana.
+George kicked off 2020 by acquiring a massive, freshly discovered, coprolite from S. Dakota, USA.
 This new specimen is substantially longer than the Canadian coprolite, but has a similar width.
 This new coprolite specimen was named Barnum and it was added to the Poozeum’s Guinness World Record holding collection of fossilized poop.
 George will now loan this eye-wateringly huge T. rex coprolite to museums around the world, so that people will have the opportunity to see one of the rarest and most thought-provoking fossils on earth.

 Want to know more about Barnum the coprolite?
 Check out the following Q&A

 How do you know Barnum the coprolite was made by a Tyrannosaurus rex?

 The only Hell Creek Formation carnivore large enough to produce such a large bone-filled poop was T. rex.
 It was also found in close proximity to where T. rex skeletons have been discovered.

 How do you know Barnum is truly a coprolite and not just a rock?

 Several methods were used to determine that this specimen is a coprolite rather than a rock.
 They are:

 Why is it named Barnum?